xdmorgan/workout-analytics/README.md

 # Peloton Workouts

+WIP.
 See [this post](https://danny.codes/blog/peloton-workout-data) for more information